animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 The interviewer laughed.
 “No, you’re absolutely right.
 Usually moms bring their kids here in order to show them to us.
 They think by proving, they’d get sympathy.”

-From the Republic of Uzbekistan, we flew to Rochester, New York.
+From the Republic of Uzbekistan, more than half a year later, we flew to Rochester, New York.
 I was 3 and two thirds.

 In America, my mom found a low-paying piano teaching job, and got a second degree at a community college in Computer Information Systems to earn more money, since she had to support us and my grandparents by herself.
 She actually taught me how to program — specifically, object-oriented programming — when I started my undergrad at the University of Rochester.
 She helped me do well enough in that class.
 I double majored in Computer Science and Mathematics.
 If it weren't for my mom's love, I would not have gotten into a doctoral program.